Top 10 Health Benefits of Prawns You Need to Know

 1. Nutritional Support During Pregnancy

-It is generally considered safe for expectant mothers to have shrimp or prawns during pregnancy, but they should be properly cooked.
+It is generally considered safe for expectant mothers to have prawns during pregnancy, but they should be properly cooked.

 Women consuming prawns while pregnant may support the child’s brain health, fetal development, and production of red blood cells.